ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 1. Copy the token generated and go back to `Swagger`

-1. Click on the `Authorize` button and paste access token (copied previously) in the value field.
+1. Click on the `Authorize` button and paste access token in the `Value` field.
 Then, click on `Authorize` and, to finalize, click on `Close`

 1. Go to `POST /api/books`, click on `Try it out` and then on `Execute` button.